TheSHEEEP/godotdetour/README.md

 * Save, load and apply said navmesh
 * Create and remove agents
 * Set targets for agents to navigate to
 * Enable/Disable debug rendering.
-Please note that the debug drawing only encompasses the navmesh itself, the agents and dynamic obstacles, not everything that the official RecastDemo offers.
+Please note that the debug drawing only encompasses the navmesh itself, marked areas and dynamic obstacles, not everything that the official RecastDemo offers.

 Simply open the project under /demo.
 But don't forget to compile the module first.